vadmium/pacman-tools/README.md

 (The install script should be in $DESTDIR/var/spool/pkgbundle/install/linux or at
 <https://projects.archlinux.org/svntogit/packages.git/tree/trunk/linux.install?h=packages/linux>.)
-The “depmod” files installed with the Linux package a refer to module file names ending with “.ko”, but the actual file names end with “.ko.gz”.
+The “depmod” files installed with the Linux package refer to module file names ending with “.ko”, but the actual file names end with “.ko.gz”.